Yes, you can (and should) start weight training after 40!

 I am here to help you get and stay strong and fit so you can feel good and confident in your body again and enjoy a high quality of life for the rest of your life!

-I offer a lot of free advice in my podcast and social media channels, and paid coaching: private 1-to-1 coaching, group coaching and self-study courses.
+I offer a lot of free advice in my podcast and social media channels.

 40+ Fitness for Women